brandon-rhodes/python-patterns/python/module-globals/index.rst

 functions: random; dumps loads pickle? definitely json. requests?

+does double duty:
+namespace has both the things you’re defining, but also the things you yourself need

 simple alias:
 operator.py __lt__ = lt

+show how to tell which functions and classes belong to the module

+as from . import context

 you can name mod.thing
 or thing
 or renamed_thing, even built in to syntax as “from...as”

-does double duty:
-namespace has both the things you’re defining, but also the things you yourself need

 I don’t mean things imported
 it’s generally bad to use those unless specific “api” module pattern is BAD of having __init__.py load things

-aliasing by hand from . import context
 _ForkingPickler = context.reduction.ForkingPickler

 constant values